 Five-Part Email Series | A specimen, for Rob

-By focusing on the reader’s needs and gradually introducing Rob’s expertise and varied publishing experience, the series positions him as a helpful and confident writing coach.
+By focusing on the reader’s needs and only gradually introducing Rob’s expertise and varied publishing experience, the series positions him as a helpful and confident writing coach.

-How I Created This Five Part Email Series
+How I Created This Five-Part Email Series

-And how I can do it for others – perhaps including you
+And how I can do it for others

 1. Gather Raw Materials